 In addition to their proposed assault weapons ban, Feinstein and co. also in January introduced the Age 21 Act, which would "raise the minimum age to purchase assault weapons from 18 to 21," or "the same requirement that currently exists in law for handguns."

 Much like the public health benefit of raising the drinking age (which saw a noticeable decline in car crashes), raising the minimum age to buy semi-automatic weapons could save thousands of lives, advocates say.
-"There are individuals who absolutely could safely buy and use and own long guns," Cassandra Crifasi, deputy director of the Johns Hopkins Center for Gun Violence Solutions, told NPR in the wake of the 2022 Buffalo supermarket and Robb Elementary School shootings.
+"There are individuals who absolutely could safely buy and use and own long guns," Cassandra Crifasi, deputy director of the Johns Hopkins Center for Gun Violence Solutions, told NPR in the wake of the Buffalo supermarket and Robb Elementary School shootings in 2022.
 "But there are folks who can't, and we've seen that demonstrated with immense tragedy in the last few weeks with Uvalde and with Buffalo."

-Some studies suggest that raising the minimum firearms purchasing age could help reduce the number of suicides, which are "the most common form of gun deaths," per NPR.
-In one analysis, researchers observed an 18 percent decline in the suicide rate among 18- to 20-year-olds between 2001 and 2017 in states where handgun sales were limited to those 21 and older.
+Some studies also suggest that raising the minimum firearms purchasing age could help reduce the number of suicides, which are "the most common form of gun deaths," per NPR.
+In one analysis, researchers observed an 18 percent decline in the suicide rate among 18- to 20-year-olds between 2001 and 2017 in states where handgun sales were limited to those aged 21 and older.
 "Clearly, keeping guns out of the hands of these young, young adults has a profound effect on suicide rates," Michael Siegel, one of the study's authors, told NPR.
 "And it makes sense because we know that the greatest factor that affects suicide rates is the availability of lethal means, which basically means a gun."

 Eliminate the filibuster